 Women’s QiGong, 10-11am.

 Tapping, cupping, sounding, and movement flows to nourish and rejuvenate women’s bodies, minds and spirits.
 For all ages and abilities, based on Daisy Lee’s Radiant Lotus form.
 Release tensions, and cultivate balance.
-Loving kindness to self and to others.
+Cultivate loving kindness to self first, and then share to others.

 Healing QiGong, 10-11am.